duckinator/globe/README.markdown

 Since you lose the `$X = ...` syntax, it provides a `global` helper method.

+"The most straightfaced implementation of an unnecessary idea." –@mistydemeo

 ## Installation

 Add this line to your application's Gemfile: